spikything/perntest/README.md

 # perntest
-A demo app based on the PERN stack
+A demo app based on the PERN stack (PostgreSQL, Express, React, Node)